-Virgin Media and O2, two of the biggest names in the telecommunications industry, have officially merged in a 50:50 joint venture between Liberty Global and Telefónica.
+Virgin Media and O2, two of the biggest names in the telecommunications industry, officially merged in a 50:50 joint venture between their owners Liberty Global and Telefónica.
 In what is now the UK’s largest ever telecoms deal, the new Virgin Media O2 (VMO2) has now launched with a new logo featuring both brands combined as one.

 The full completion of the £31bn merger is set to create some 2,000 new jobs in the UK, as well as supporting 1,000 apprenticeships.
 VMO2 has also launched its Virgin Media O2 Together Fund to help support small charities across the UK, donating £1,000 grants.
 This is to “support and celebrate community spirit, belonging and togetherness”, according to its website.